-LLP EQUITY DEBT
+LLP EQUI TY DEBT

 Loans and other debts due to members less any amounts due from Total Members'

-Members' Members' other interests Members' members in debtors Members' capital Interests
+Members' capital classified as equity Merger reserve Other reserves Total Members' capital classified as a liability Other amounts rs Total Total 2024

-capital classified as equity £'000 Merger reserve £'000 Other reserves Total £'000 classified as a liability £'000 Other amounts £'000 Total £'000 Total 2021 £'000
+Amounts due to £'000 £'000 £'000 £'000 £'000 £'000 £'000 £,000

-Amounts due to members 2 000 2000 2 000 2 000 2 000 2 000 2 000 2 000
+members

 Amounts due from members

-Balance at 1 January 2021 (restated)
+Balance at 1 January 2024 (restated)

 Members' remuneration charged as an expense

 Profit for the financial year available for discretionary division among members

 Members' interests after profit for the year

 Other divisions of profit

 Introduction by members

 Repayment of capital

 Drawings Transfer to creditors

 Amounts due to members

 Amounts due from members

-Balance at 31 December 2021
+Balance at 31 December 2024

-Of Loans and other debts due to members (in Group and LLP), £xxx (2020: £xxx) is subordinated to unsecured creditors.
+Of Loans and other debts due to members (in Group and LLP), £xxx (2023: £xxx) is subordinated to unsecured creditors.
 The rest ranks pari passu with unsecured creditors in the event of a winding up.